-Receipt of Sensitive Information From time to time GCMLP receives, from Investment Managers of the Investment Funds in which the GCM-Managed Accounts invest, information that is not generally known to other investors in such Investment Funds.
+Receipt of SensitiveFrom time to time GCMLP receives, from Investment Managers of the InvestmentInformationFrom time to time GCM-Managed Accounts invest, information that is not generally known to other investors in such Investment Funds.
 In these cases, legal or regulatory constraints and GCMLP's policies designed to address such constraints could prevent GCMLP from acting in the manner in which it otherwise would act on behalf of one or more GCM-Managed Accounts, including the Fund.